amyspeed/Ditties-Node-Capstone/README.md

 # Ditties | The Songwriter's App

-Where useres can create and track their amazing song ideas.
+Where users can create and track their amazing song ideas.

 [See the live app here](https://cryptic-atoll-45082.herokuapp.com/)

 ## Landing Page
 Users can log into their existing account, access a Demo account, or link to the registration page to sign up.
-Once logged in, users are taken to their dashboard.
+Once logged in, users are taken to the Dashboard.

 ![Landing Page](/public/images/ScreenShots/Landing.png)